devdvd/bt-scale/README.md

 A Python 2.7 script for the Sanitas SBF70 / Silvercrest SBF75 / Beurer BF700 / BF710 / BF800 / Runtastic Libra diagnostic scales.

+Perhaps it works now with Python 3 as well.

 **scale.py**